AWS-Incident-Response-Automation-CDK/aws-incident-response-automation-cdk/README.md

 ## AWS Configuration Setup

 Before deploying the CDK stack, you must configure your local environment to authenticate with your AWS account using the **AWS Command Line Interface (CLI)**.
+Download all the files and folders above or just clone the project before continue.

 1.  **Install the AWS CLI**.
 2.  **Obtain Credentials:** You need an **Access Key ID** and a **Secret Access Key** from an IAM user with deployment permissions.